David Ameisen, PhD — Sworn Translator

 A sworn translator (expert de justice) is officially appointed by a French Court of Appeal and takes an oath before it.
 Their translations carry official legal value and are accepted by courts, prefectures, and public authorities in France.

 The term "certified" is often used as a synonym in everyday language, but has no precise legal definition in France.
-Only a translation signed and stamped by a registered judicial expert has genuine legal standing.
+Only a translation signed with the seal of a registered judicial expert has genuine legal standing.

 Yes.
 A certified translation signed by a judicial expert registered with any French Court of Appeal is accepted by all prefectures, sub-prefectures, courts, and French public authorities, without exception.